Timothy Woods

 It was a close call, especially when both brands offer the perfect pellet grills.

-The reason we chose Traegeris because we believe you get better value for your money.
+The reason I chose Traegeris because we believe you get better value for your money.
 For example, the Traeger Ironwood series is very similar to most Rec Tec grills, just for a better price.

 While not all grills are made with steel grates, the materials used still hold great heat retention while being budget-friendly.